phdonner/phdonner/powershell.md

 ## Display Markdown in your default browser

 Starting with version 7.2, PowerShell includes useful functionality which facilitates integration between Mardown, PowerShell and VisualStudio Code.
 If you have a sample document called page.md in the current location of your local terminal, you should be able to view your Markdown file in a WWW browser.
-Execute a single Show-Markdown command:
+Execute a single command, Show-Markdown with a -UseBrowser argument:

     # Render Markdown content to be displayed with the default browser:
     Show-Markdown -Path .\page.md -UseBrowser